kevinhamza/AIA/README.md

 ## Setup Python Environment

 ### Using Termux
     pkg update && pkg upgrade
     pkg install python python-pip

 ### Using Pydroid 3
-    Open Pydroid 3.
+2. **Open Pydroid 3.**
-    Use its built-in package manager to install Python and pip.
+3. **Use its built-in package manager to install Python and pip.**

-    Transfer Project Files
+### Transfer Project Files

-## Copy the project files to your mobile device:
+    Copy the project files to your mobile device:
-## Use USB transfer or cloud storage like Google Drive.
+    # Use USB transfer or cloud storage like Google Drive.
-## Place them in a directory, e.g., /storage/emulated/0/AIA/.
+    # Place them in a directory, e.g., /storage/emulated/0/AIA/.

-Install Dependencies
+### Install Dependencies

-#### Edit `requirements.txt` to modify dependencies for mobile compatibility:
+- Edit `requirements.txt` to modify dependencies for mobile compatibility:

-#### torch-mobile>=1.10.0
+      torch-mobile>=1.10.0
-#### tensorflow-lite>=2.5.0
+      tensorflow-lite>=2.5.0

+  ### Install Dependencies

+  - Run the following command in Termux or Pydroid 3:

         pip install -r requirements.txt

-    Adjust Code for Mobile
+### Adjust Code for Mobile
-    File Path Adjustments
+- **File Path Adjustments**

-# Update file paths to be compatible with mobile systems:
+- Update file paths to be compatible with mobile systems:

       import os
       BASE_DIR = os.path.expanduser("~/AIA/")
       config_path = os.path.join(BASE_DIR, "config.json")

-    Disable Non-Essential Modules
+  ### Disable Non-Essential Modules

-### Comment out or disable modules that require significant resources
-### (e.g., advanced ML models).
+  - Comment out or disable modules that require significant resources (e.g., advanced ML models).

-##Execute the Project
+  ### Execute the Project

-# Navigate to the project directory:
+  - Navigate to the project directory:

         cd ~/AIA/

-# Run the project:
+  - Run the project:

         python main.py

-    Optional: Add a GUI
+### Optional: Add a GUI

-# For a mobile-friendly interface, install Kivy:
+- For a mobile-friendly interface, install Kivy:

       pip install kivy

-# Update the project to include Kivy-based screens for user interactions.
+- Update the project to include Kivy-based screens for user interactions.

-    Limitations
+### Limitations

-    Performance
+- **Performance**

-## Mobile devices may struggle with resource-intensive tasks.
+   - *Mobile devices may struggle with resource-intensive tasks.*

-## Use lightweight models (e.g., TensorFlow Lite, ONNX).
+   - *Use lightweight models (e.g., TensorFlow Lite, ONNX).*

-    Storage
+- **Storage**

-## Ensure adequate space for dependencies and project files.
+    - *Ensure adequate space for dependencies and project files.*

-    Compatibility
+- **Compatibility**

-## Not all Python libraries work on mobile.
-Test dependencies individually.
+    - *Not all Python libraries work on mobile.
+Test dependencies individually.*

-   -Next Steps
+### Next Steps

-### Optimize models for mobile using TensorFlow Lite or PyTorch Mobile.
+- Optimize models for mobile using TensorFlow Lite or PyTorch Mobile.
-### Explore adding advanced mobile-specific features like notifications or camera access.
+- Explore adding advanced mobile-specific features like notifications or camera access.